Dundalk F.C.: A trophy-laden era (1975–1995)

-It was under McLaughlin that Dundalk recovered and reached a new level of success.
-With the remnants of Smith's squad and players unwanted elsewhere, he won his first league title (the club's fourth) in 1975–76, losing one match in the process.
+and it was under McLaughlin that they recovered and reached a new level of success.
+With the remnants of Smith's squad, and players unwanted elsewhere, he won his first league title (the club's fourth) in 1975–76.
 The title brought European football back to the town for the first time since 1969 and in the following season's European Cup, they met PSV Eindhoven and were deemed unlucky not to win the first leg at home.
 That match started an unbeaten run in Europe in Oriel Park of eight matches over the following five seasons.
-They ended the season by winning the Leinster Senior Cup, and a week later won the club's first FAI Cup since 1958 when they defeated Limerick United in the 1977 final.
+They ended the 1976–77 season by first winning the Leinster Senior Cup, then winning the club's first FAI Cup since 1958, when they defeated Limerick United in the final.

-League form had been mixed for the two seasons following the title and, despite winning their first League Cup and retaining the Leinster Senior Cup, a poor end to the 1977–78 league season led to rumours that McLaughlin would be let go.
-The club supported the "reorganisation" he demanded, however, and it used funds from the sale of three players to Liverpool to invest in the squad and make ground improvements at Oriel.
+League form had been mixed in the two seasons following the league title and, despite winning their first League Cup and retaining the Leinster Senior Cup, a poor end to the 1977–78 league season led to rumours that McLaughlin would be let go.
+The club supported the 'reorganisation' he demanded, however, and it used the funds from the sale of three players to Liverpool to invest in the squad and to make ground improvements at Oriel.
 McLaughlin's second league title followed in 1978–79, and they went on to defeat Waterford in the Cup final to complete the club's first League and Cup Double.
-The Double winning side's 1979–80 European Cup run the following season, where they narrowly missed out on qualifying for the quarter-finals (going down 3–2 on aggregate to Celtic), was the club's best European performance until 2016.
+The Double winning side's 1979–80 European Cup run the following season, where they narrowly missed out on qualifying for the quarter-finals (losing 3–2 on aggregate to Celtic), was the club's best European performance until 2016.

 They finished as runners-up in the league for the next two seasons, and achieved their only domestic cup double in 1980–81—winning both the League Cup and the FAI Cup.
 McLaughlin's third and final league title at the club arrived in 1981–82, after an early season 10-point gap to Bohemians was overhauled.
-A trophy-less 1982–83 season, which saw Dundalk slip to third place in the league table behind Louth rivals Drogheda United, signalled that the team was entering a transition period.
-But McLaughlin resigned in May 1983, saying he needed a change.
+A trophy-less 1982–83 season, which saw them miss out on Europe, signalled that the team was entering a transition period.
+McLaughlin resigned in May 1983, saying he needed a change.